-On behalf of the BHS faculty, we would like to welcome you to another great year at Bellbrook High School.
+On behalf of the Bellbrook High School faculty, we would like to welcome you to another great year at BHS.
 Each new school year offers the opportunity for new experiences, new friendships, and new academic growth.
-As a school recognized nationally for its academic accomplishments, BHS strives to keep our students "Soaring to New Heights" by maintaining high expectations for personal, artistic, athletic, and academic achievement.
+As a school recognized nationally for its academic accomplishments, BHS strives to keep its students "Soaring to New Heights" by maintaining high expectations for personal, artistic, athletic, and academic achievement.